nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       A :term:`workflow` maintained by the Nextstrain team.

-   workflow repository
-      also *pathogen workflow repository*

-      A version-controlled folder containing all files necessary to run a :term:`workflow`.

    build
       also *Nextstrain build*

-      *(noun)* A sequence of commands, parameters and input files which work together to reproducibly execute bioinformatic analyses and generate a :term:`dataset` for visualization with :term:`Auspice`.
+      *(noun)* A sequence of commands, parameters and input files which work together to reproducibly generate outputs.
+      Phylogenetic builds execute bioinformatic analyses and generate a :term:`dataset` for visualization with :term:`Auspice`.

    build (verb)